Samyuktha5/Samyuktha_data606/README.md

 7) **What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)**?

-In this project, the Machine Learning tools we plan to use to analyze the stock market are Valence Aware Dictionary for Sentiment Reasoning (VADER) with different classification models like
+In this project, the techniques we plan to use to analyze the stock market are Valence Aware Dictionary for Sentiment Reasoning (VADER) with different classification models like

 KNN